 The ‘Second Skin’: How Mormon Underwear Relates to Sexuality

 Mormon garments, interestingly enough, tie into sexuality (homosexuality in particular).
-Dai Newman, who writes extensively on Mormonism, details this connection in a fascinating article.
 The garments (and their removal) have occurred in films that tackle the issue of Mormons engaging in same-sex relations.
 (In Mormonism, it is acceptable to experience homosexual attractions, although the Church teaches members to abstain from acting on such desires.)
 Newman draws our attention to the film Angels in America (2003) where a closeted gay Mormon, Joe Pitt, displays his commitment to his lover, Louis, by bearing his “second skin” (as Joe calls the underwear) and prepares to take it off.
 (In the movie production, Louis stops Joe undressing, while in some theatre versions, there is nudity.)

 In Latter Days (2003) and The Falls (2012), we see Mormon missionaries discovering that they have same-sex desires and then exposing their garments to their lovers.
 Exposing one’s temple garments does occur in a heterosexual context, too, like in Missionary (2013), but as Newman points out, “removal of garments is always connected with homosexuality, a sign of the impossibility of being gay and Mormon.”
 He continues: